dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 Above we want to use **filesystem** built-in destination.
 You can use shorthand types only for built-ins.

-* Use full **destination class type**
+* Use full **destination factory type**
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::class_type-->

-Above we use built in **filesystem** destination by providing a class type `filesystem` from module `dlt.destinations`.
+Above we use built in **filesystem** destination by providing a factory type `filesystem` from module `dlt.destinations`.
 You can pass [destinations from external modules](#declare-external-destination) as well.

-* Import **destination class**
+* Import **destination factory**
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::class-->

-Above we import destination class for **filesystem** and pass it to the pipeline.
+Above we import destination factory for **filesystem** and pass it to the pipeline.

-All examples above will create the same destination class with default parameters and pull required config and secret values from [configuration](credentials/configuration.md) - they are equivalent.
+All examples above will create the same destination factory with default parameters and pull required config and secret values from [configuration](credentials/configuration.md) - they are equivalent.

 ### Pass explicit parameters and a name to a destination
-You can instantiate **destination class** yourself to configure it explicitly.
+You can instantiate **destination factory** yourself to configure it explicitly.
 When doing this you work with destinations the same way you work with [sources](source.md)
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::instance-->

-Above we import and instantiate the `filesystem` destination class.
+Above we import and instantiate the `filesystem` destination factory.
 We pass explicit url of the bucket and name the destination to `production_az_bucket`.

-If destination is not named, its shorthand type (the Python class name) serves as a destination name.
+If destination is not named, its shorthand type (the Python factory name) serves as a destination name.
 Name your destination explicitly if you need several separate configurations of destinations of the same type (i.e. you wish to maintain credentials for development, staging and production storage buckets in the same config file).
 Destination name is also stored in the [load info](../running-in-production/running.md#inspect-and-save-the-load-info-and-trace) and pipeline traces so use them also when you need more descriptive names (other than, for example, `filesystem`).

 ## Configure a destination
 We recommend to pass the credentials and other required parameters to configuration via TOML files, environment variables or other [config providers](credentials/config_providers.md).
 This allows you, for example, to  easily switch to production destinations after deployment.